Why Train With Us?

 The application window normally opens in October.

-Applicants will be selected for interview by members of BTSSA and university based tutors.
+Applicants will be selected for interview by members of Brays ITT and university based tutors.

 You will be asked to attend one of the alliance schools for a selection process.
 This will include;

-You must bring with you copies of your GCSE maths, English and science (grade C/5+) or equivalent certificates, degree certificate (if you have already passed the award), proof of either passing or having booked your QTS skills tests in English and maths and any other relevant qualifications to support your application.
+You must bring with you copies of your GCSE Maths, English and Science (grade C/4+) or equivalent certificates, degree certificate (if you have already passed the award), proof of either passing or having booked your QTS skills tests in English and Maths and any other relevant qualifications to support your application.
 You must also bring one proof photographic ID – passport, driving licence etc. and proof of your current address such as a bank statement or utility bill.
 We will be unable to continue with your interview without these documents.

 You can expect to know the outcome of the interview within 10 working days and you are advised to monitor your UCAS Track for a decision on your application.

-If you would like more information on our programme or you want to gain more experience in a special school setting please contact our teaching school tutor Ann Whitehouse by email: email@example.com
+If you would like more information about our programme or you want to gain more experience in a special school setting please contact our teaching school tutor Ann Whitehouse by email: email@example.com

-For any queries regarding the School Direct Programme with the University of Wolverhampton and Brays Teaching School and Specialist Alliance, please contact us at any of the following:
+For any queries regarding the School Direct Programme with the University of Wolverhampton and Brays ITT, please contact us at any of the following: